jorge-armando-navarro-flores/chat_with_PDF/README.md

    ```
    ollama pull gemma
    ```
-3. Create new enviroment with python 3.9 and activate it, in this case we will use conda
+3. Create new environment with python 3.9 and activate it, in this case we will use [conda](https://www.anaconda.com/download)
    ```
    conda create -n cwp python=3.9
    ```